Smattr/passwand/README.md

   * Most crypto tools, including 1Password, use a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator)
     for generating random data.
 Instead, we just **read directly from /dev/random** because we have no need for low latency and there are flaws with most of the widely available CSPRNGs.
-  * Instead of using a PBKDF2-HMAC-SHA512 as a [KDF](https://en.wikipedia.org/wiki/Key_derivation_function), we use **Scrypt**.
+  * Instead of using PBKDF2-HMAC-SHA512 as a [KDF](https://en.wikipedia.org/wiki/Key_derivation_function), we use **Scrypt**.
 Agile Bits note that they would probably also do this (as it has better resistance against GPU-hosted attacks) except for it not being widely available outside of Linux/BSD.